Profile of German Olympic Sports Confederation

 The German Olympic Sports Confederation ('Deutscher Olympischer Sportbund', DOSB) is the non-governmental umbrella organization of German sport.
 It was founded on May 20, 2006, resulting from the merger of the German Sports Confederation (DSB) and the National Olympic Committee for Germany.
 The DOSB stands for performance, health, joy of living and the conveyance of values.
 The Patron of the DOSB is the German Federal President Joachim Gauck.

-- The DOSB is the central organization of 16 regional sports confederations (one in each federal state), 62 national (sport-governing) federations and 20 sport associations with particular tasks.
-Founding president was Thomas Bach, Olympic champion in fencing in 1976, who led the DOSB from May 20 2006 to September 16 2013.
-He resigned after his election as president of the IOC.
-Hans-Peter Krämer, vice president for business and finance led the DOSB then up to the election of the president on December 7 2013.
-On this day the DOSB general meeting elected Alfons Hörmann as the new president.
+- Since December 2013, Alfons Hörmann is President of the German Olympic Sports Confederation.
+His predecessor was founding President Thomas Bach, Olympic champion in fencing in 1976, who led the DOSB from May 20, 2006 to September 16, 2013.
+He resigned after his election as President of the IOC.
+Hans-Peter Krämer, Vice President for business and finance, then led the DOSB in the meantime up to the election of the new president on December 7, 2013.

 - The DOSB serves as a platform of consultation and advice, providing services to its member associations which are independent in terms of organization, financing and specialization, and represents their interests vis-à-vis the institutions of the European Union, of the Federation, the federal states and municipalities in Germany as well as the churches and all socio-political and cultural areas.

 - In accordance with its statutes and articles, the DOSB is obliged to safeguard, promote and further develop the Olympic idea.
 It commits itself in many ways to foster an Olympic education and the transmission of humane values in and through sport.